shirve/react_filter_exercise/README.md

 <div class='App-box'>James Bond</div>
 <!-- and so on... -->
 ```
-Collection of divs should be returned from a method (not `render`).
+Collection of divs should be returned from a callback (not directly in `return`).

 ### Second step
-In `Filter.jsx` create an input, which modifies `filterQuery` property in redux store.
+In `Filter.jsx` create an input, which modifies `people.query` property in redux store.
 This should be done by `onChange` callback.
 Don't use `refs` or `jquery`.
 Also, no need to use any `debounce` or `throttle`.

 ### Third step
 In `People.jsx` in a method that renders people list, create a method that will filter people collection by query from our input.
 This filter should be **case insensitive**.

 Files that should be edited:
+- src/components/People.jsx
-- src/people/People.jsx
+- src/components/Filter.jsx
-- src/people/Filter.jsx
+- src/redux/*
-- src/reducers/people.js
+  - types.js
-- src/reducers/index.js
+  - reducer.js
-- src/actions/people.js
+  - actions.js
-- src/types/people.js
+  - selectors.js

 Do not edit any other files.